Blackbird Has Spoken: Part 2

 "Well then, Miss Ivy, have some cheese with your whine and come color with me."
 She dragged Ivy along once again.

-A few minutes later the two pinky sworn friends were at a table surrounded by crayola crayons - three boxes of worn, sixty four count, and a box full of pieces - colored pencils, and colored markers and replete with drawing paper and coloring books of every kind.
+A few minutes later the two friends were at a table surrounded b three boxes of worn, sixty four count Crayola crayons, and a box full of crayon pieces, colored pencils, markers, drawing paper and coloring books of every kind.
 Cloe looked like a kid in a candy store.
 She picked up a pile of coloring books.

 "Oh my gosh.
 I can't believe it.
 They got new books since the last time I was here.
 Cool beans."